joemasilotti/railsdevs.com/README.md

 ### Stripe

-If you are working on anything related to payments then you will need to configure Stripe.
+You may need to configure Stripe or do a mock configuration (ie set dummy values for the last step listed below) in order to get the development server to launch.
+If you are working on anything related to payments then you will need to fully configure Stripe.

 1. [Register for Stripe](https://dashboard.stripe.com/register) and add an account
+1. Download the Stripe CLI via `brew install stripe/stripe-cli/stripe`
 1. Login to the Stripe CLI via `stripe login`
 1. Configure your development credentials
-    1. Generate your credentials file via `bin/rails credentials:edit --environment development`
     1. [Create a Stripe secret key for test mode](https://dashboard.stripe.com/test/apikeys)
+    1. Run `stripe listen --forward-to localhost:3000/pay/webhooks/stripe` in order to generate your webhook signing secret.
     1. [Create a product](https://dashboard.stripe.com/test/products/create) with a recurring, monthly price
+    1. Generate your editable development credentials file via `EDITOR="mate --wait" bin/rails credentials:edit --environment development`.
+You may need to install and provide terminal access to the editor first (mate, subl, and atom should all work).
+If you run the code above and receive the message "New credentials encrypted and saved", without having had the opportunity to edit the file first, things have gone astray.
+You will need to troubleshoot this step based on your OS and desired editor, to ensure you are able to edit the development.yml file before it is encoded and saved.
+[See here for more details.](https://stackoverflow.com/questions/52370065/issue-to-open-credentials-file)
-    1. Add the secret key, the price, and your webhook signing secret to your development credentials in the following format:
+    1. Add the secret key, the price, and your webhook signing secret to your development credentials in the following format, and save/close the file:

 ```
 stripe:
   private_key: sk_test_YOUR_TEST_STRIPE_KEY
   signing_secret: whsec_YOUR_SIGNING_SECRET
-  price_id: price_YOUR_PRICE_ID
+  price_id: price_YOUR_PRODUCT_PRICE_ID
 ```

 ## Testing